Particle Emitters¶

-Particle emitters continuously spawn new particles of assigned particle types (child nodes in the object browser) in a defined area.
+Particle emitters continuously spawn new particles of assigned particle types in a defined area.
 They also define in which direction particles go initially.

 Particle emitters generate particles inside a defined area.
 This area can have different shapes.